mumiak-mitch/django-crud-operations/README.md

 Run the development server:
 python manage.py runserver

-Open your browser and navigate to http://127.0.0.1:8000/ to access the CRUD application.
+Open your browser and navigate to <http://127.0.0.1:8000/> to access the CRUD application.

-## Additional Information

-Feel free to customize and extend the project based on your requirements.
-If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

-Happy coding!